-One of the first major developments at Salford Quays was The Lowry, an arts centre boasting two theatres, a large collection of paintings by LS Lowry, a restaurant, and several bars.
-It opened in 2000 and attracted over 1 million visitors in its first year of operation.
+One of the first major developments at Salford Quays was The Lowry, an arts centre boasting theatres, a gallery with large collection of paintings by LS Lowry, and an excellent restaurant.
+It opened in 2000 and now attracts close to one million visitors every year.

 Two years later saw the opening of the Imperial War Museum North, one of the most striking pieces of architecture in North West England.
 Designed by Daniel Libeskind the building represents a globe shattered by conflict.
 Innovative exhibits here show how lives have been shaped by war in the 20th and 21st centuries.
 Admission is free.

 The Lowry Outlet Mall offers factory outlet shopping at hefty discounts.
 It is also home to the Vue Lowry Manchester (formerly the Red Cinema), a private health club, several restaurants and bars, and a food court.